-Countywide Hospital Performance (July 2015 to June 2016)
+Countywide Hospital Performance (June 2016 to February 2017)

-90th Percentile of All Facilities1 Patient Transfer of Care occurs between 23-30 minutes 9 out of 10 times
+90th Percentile of All Facilities Patient Transfer of Care occurs between 26-32 minutes 9 out of 10 times

-Description of Patient Transfer of Care (TOC)2
+Description of Patient Transfer of Care (TOC)

 EMS patient transfer of care is known to improve the availability of 9-1-1 ambulances and patient safety.
 The California Hospital Association and the EMS Administrators of California have proposed the following graphic to describe the intervals associated with patient transfer of care.
 In Contra Costa County our metric of patient transfer of care or handoff time is equivalent to the ambulance patient offload time interval.